Information Centre

 Designated person can contact MPFA by sending the request by email to eORSO@mpfa.org.hk for updating the new authorised person and/or contact details for the Primary account.

-13. How can trustees submit annual return on the eORSO Portal?
+14. How can designated person and trustee submit annual return and actuarial certificate on the eORSO Portal?

 For details of the procedures for submission via the eORSO Portal, please refer to the User Manual and User Flow Diagram .